arielbs1991/es6-hw/generatedReadMe.md

     ## Contributing

-    Joe's week five lectures, my classmates, etc.
+    Joe and Denis's lectures in the coding bootcamp program, and collaboration with classmates

     ## Tests

     great question!
-We will be going over testing more in depth this week
+We go into testing more this week

     ## Questions